TerribleCodes/100-days-of-Node.js/13. Authentication and Authorization/Auth.md

 # Introduction

 - Authentication: Whether the allowed user is legitimate.
+Ex: Validating the emain and the password
 - Authorization: Whether the user has the right privileges.
 - `Register` and `Login` are usually a post requests.
 - In the registration section most of the time Username, Password, Email will be collected from the user.